cuygur/my-portfolio/src/experience/reCoded.md

       title: "It's on Us",
       description:
         "It's on us is a platform in which donors can donate food coupons to people in need from the chosen restaurants.
-        ",
+        + Worked with Gitflow workflow and Scrum methodology.
+        + Programmed the local storage to store the data of cart items and make it persistent
+        + Designed the project in Figma and used React/Ant Design to build the UI ",
       layout: "1",
       files: